SAIB-Inc/Argus/README.md

 - **Indexing**: Communicate with the Cardano blockchain to filter and retrieve required information, making it easy for users to store relevant data in a database.
 - **Power**: Integrates with C# tools like LINQ, ASP.NET, and Entity Framework, enhancing the development experience for building and updating dApps.
-- **C# Data Structures**: Translates Cardano's CBOR data into C# data types, allowing users to seamlessly utilize blockchain data.
+- **C# Data Structures**: Serialize and deserialize Cardano's CBOR data into C# data types, allowing users to seamlessly utilize blockchain data.
 - **Efficiency**: Boosts producivity by allowing users to create secure and powerful Cardano dApps or update existing ones easier and faster.
 - **Customizable**: Create custom reducers tailored to your specific needs.
 You may also utilize the given general reducers.